Quick Links

 Chemical peels exfoliate the skin using concentrated versions of active ingredients often found in your at-home skincare products.
-When placed on the skin for a predetermined period of time, the chemical solution can dissolve dead skin cells to reveal a fresh layer of healthy new skin.
-Additionally, chemical peels can be used to address many common skin concerns, like acne, scarring, pigmentation, uneven skin tone, and fine lines.
+When applied to the skin for a predetermined period, the chemical solution can dissolve dead skin cells, revealing a fresh layer of healthy new skin.
+Additionally, chemical peels can be used to address many common skin concerns, such as acne, scarring, pigmentation, uneven skin tone, and fine lines.
 Best of all, chemical peels can be customized to your exact skin and cosmetic goals.

 Chemical peels are often categorized according to their depth, meaning one type may be better suited for your goals.